It is perfectly possible to deter wasps from buildings,

 You can also use them as a temporary measure around any area where children may eat or play, such as the picnic table, climbing frame or paddling pool.

-Personally, I leave the wasps alone, because they are fantastic pollinators of my Autumn raspberries.
+Wasps are pollinators of my Autumn raspberries along with the bees.
 I often observe them, pushing their hairy thorax into the flowers, and I find they are too busy getting on with the job of collecting nectar to be bothering me.

 However, I am also able to remain calm around wasps, and have never, ever been stung (indeed, I even rescue wasps!).
 Remaining calm is something that not everyone can manage, and I suppose even this would not guarantee that you would not get stung.